- Chancellor’s Office

 In addition, contracts will require, where appropriate, provisions such as, language governing human subjects and animal use, required disclosures, and changes in project personnel, team, scope, and budget.

 Payments will be made upon receipt of quarterly and milestone reports and back up financial information demonstrating the use of funds as detailed in the approved application and budget.
 Payment will be made within 30 (thirty) days of receipt of quarterly narrative and financial reports that meet UMS’s approval.
-Funds should be expended by June 30, although campuses may request unspent money be carried over into the next fiscal year.
+Funds should be expended by September 30, although campuses may request unspent money be carried forward.